mfschropp/WordCount/README.md

   Output is in collectedResults
   Execution time is in each .png file.
 Three files to account for cluster variability.

-  This ran much slower than the basic wordcount, it needs a larger data set.
+  The basic implementation was much faster than the map reduce implementation.
+In order for the map reduce implementation to be faster, we need a much larger data set.

   To run this:
     - Make a jar of the WordCount.java program
     - Copy this jar and the example text files to the cluster